mkumar73/beckernick.github.io/_posts/2016-09-30-parallel-record-linkage.markdown

     ['3com corp', '3m company', 'a.g. edwards inc.', 'abbott laboratories', 'abercrombie & fitch co.']

 Perfect!
-Looks like it would be a nightmare to try and merge two datasets on these company names.
-Time to do
+Looks like it would be a nightmare to try and merge two datasets with these lists as their company name variables.
+It's time for fuzzy matching.

 # Fuzzy Matching